Skip to main content

 The seven sections IRS Pub 5708 expects

-How Pub 5708 connects to the FTC Safeguards Rule
+How Pub 5708 connects to FTC Safeguards & GLBA

 If you've satisfied Pub 5708, you've largely satisfied the Safeguards Rule.
 If you've only satisfied a generic GLBA template, you may still fail an IRS review because Pub 5708 is more prescriptive about tax-preparer workflows.